iciclesoft/workspacesort-for-VSCode/README.md

 # WorkspaceSort

-WorkspaceSort adds the ability to sort workspace-folders in the same way as files and inner-folders are sorted.
+Sort workspace-folders the same way as files and inner-folders are sorted rather than sorting them in chronological order.
 There are two ways to sort your workspace folders:
 * Right-click on a folder in your explorer and click `Sort Workspace Folders`.
 * Open the Command-palette and type `Sort Workspace Folders`.